 the darkness is my closest friend.

-The abandonment and aloneness felt by a man writing around of a millennium BC is picked up by an American writer three millennia later.
+The abandonment and aloneness felt by a man writing around a millennium BC is picked up by an American writer three millennia later.

 Hello darkness, my old friend,